ndronos/c-nomorph/HowStufWorks.md

 K&R   1978  /Brian Kernighan  /Dennis Ritchie   /"White Book"   /pre-standard K&R   1988  /2nd Edition

+When Bell Labs acquired DEC PDP-11, Thompson reworked B to better fit the demands of the newer, better system hardware.
+Thus, B's successor, C, was born.
+By 1973, C was stable enough that UNIX itself could be rewritten using...
+C.

 To ensure that people didn't create their own dialects over time, C developers worked through the 1980s to create standards for the language.